- Sex and Men With Cancer: Overview

 Surgery and sex

+Surgery in the lower belly and pelvis area can affect a man’s sex life in different ways.
 Some operations cause more sex problems than others.
-For instance, a man does not regain full erections after having all the organs in his pelvis removed (bladder, prostate, rectum, and more).
+For instance, a man will not be able to get full erections if most of the organs in his pelvis (bladder, prostate, rectum, and more) are removed.
 We also know that men who had good erections before cancer surgery are far more likely to have them again than men who had problems with erections before surgery.

-Some men can still get full erections after surgery, but it may take up to 2 years.
-It’s unclear why some men do and others do not.
-Even if the nerves are spared, they’re still injured during the operation and need time to heal.
+Some men can still get full erections after pelvic surgery, but it could take up to 2 years.
+Injured nerves may heal.
 And the healing and growth of new blood vessels may help more blood get to the penis.
-All of this takes time, which could explain part of the delay in the return of full erections.
+All of this takes time, which could explain part of the delay in getting back full erections.
+It’s not always clear why some men get back full erections and others do not.

-Studies have been done in which doctors looked at ways to help men get erections starting just weeks after surgery.
-The results of these studies suggest that no matter what method is used, getting erections, called penile rehabilitation or erectile rehabilitation, should be started shortly after surgery.
+Studies have looked at ways to help men get erections just weeks after pelvic surgery.
+The results suggest that treatment to get back erections, called penile rehabilitation or erectile rehabilitation, should be started shortly after surgery.
+This can be done by using drugs, injections, or vacuum devices.
+Talk to your doctor to find out if this could be a good choice for you.

-This can block or change the way ejaculation happens.
-But a man can still have the feeling of pleasure that makes an orgasm.
+- It can damage the nerves that control the prostate and other parts needed for normal ejaculation, which can block or change the way ejaculation happens.
+A man can still feel the pleasure of an orgasm.
 The difference is that little or no semen comes out.

 Surgery for cancer of the penis

 When a man has cancer in his penis, the best treatment may be removing part or all of the penis.
-This surgery is rare, but it can be painful for a man’s self-image and his sex life.
+This surgery is rare, but it can have a huge impact on a man’s self-image and his sex life.

 If a man is willing to put some effort into his sex life, pleasure is possible even after a total removal.
-He can learn to reach orgasm when sensitive areas, such as the scrotum, the skin behind the scrotum, the area around the surgical scars, or even areas inside the anus are stroked.
+He can learn to reach orgasm when other sensitive areas are stroked.
 He can help his partner reach orgasm by stroking with the fingers, oral sex, or using a vibrator.